 November of 2012 brought the news of yet another Hendrix album, made up of unreleased tracks, slated to be issued in March of 2013.
 The official Hendrix website described the effort as "fresh diversions from his legendary guitar work", trying out horns, keyboards, percussion and a second guitar.

 In July, 2014, after decades of litigation, a deal was finally been struck between Experience Hendrix LLC and Legacy Recordings, the catalog wing of Sony Music Entertainment, in respect to some early master recordings that Hendrix made with Curtis Knight And the Squires in the mid-'60s.
-88 'live' and studio tracks will now be re-mastered and released in definitive new editions.
+88 'live' and studio tracks were to be re-mastered and released in definitive new editions.
+In August, news came that Hendrix's first two posthumous studio albums, "The Cry of Love" and "Rainbow Bridge", which both originally released in 1971, will be available as newly re-mastered CD, LP and digital reissues in September.